 - 2nd Generation (1981 – 1993) | Non-Removable Welded Steel Top

 - 3rd Generation (1999 – 2001) | Mexico Only

 The Dodge Ramcharger was developed in response to the popularity of the highly popular Chevrolet K5 Blazer and Ford Bronco.
-Like these other large SUVs the first generation Ramcharger (1974 – 1980) featured a removable hardtop for an open air riding option made popular by the Willys Jeep and CJ Wrangler decades earlier.
+Like these other large SUVs the first generation Ramcharger (1974 – 1980) featured a removable hardtop for an open air riding option made popular by the Willys Jeeps and CJ Wranglers decades earlier.
 During this first generation of the Ramcharger a rebadged clone called Plymouth Trailduster was also offered by Chrysler.

 The original intent of the Ramcharger, known as the “Rhino” during development, was a for full time 4×4.
-This however changed in the second model year when a two wheel drive options was added in 1975.
+This however changed in the second model year when a two wheel drive option was added in 1975.
 Built on the Chrysler AD platform, the Ramcharger followed suite with the D-series pickup redesign and thus the 2nd generation Ramcharger featured a steel welded top.

 Dodge Ramcharger Engine